vuejs/docs/src/api/composition-api.md

 ### `watchEffect`

-Run a function immediately while reactively tracking its dependencies, and re-run it whenever the dependencies have changed.
+Runs a function immediately while reactively tracking its dependencies and re-runs it whenever the dependencies are changed.

 ```js
 const count = ref(0)